AFERIY Unveils Next-Generation Portable Power Station Nomad1800 At CES

 More Compact Size, Greater Power Output

-The AFERIY Nomad1800 keeps the same battery capacity while boosting power output by 50% through system and structural optimization.
-Weighing 11.6 kg, it is about 10% lighter than the previous model.
+While maintaining the same battery capacity, the AFERIY Nomad1800 achieves a 50% increase in power output through structural and system-level optimization.
+The unit now weighs just 11.6 kg, representing a reduction of 1.4 kg-approximately 10% lighter than the previous generation-making the device more compact and easier to carry.

-Despite its lighter design, it delivers 1800 W rated AC output (peak 3600 W), powering appliances like rice cookers, kettles, car refrigerators, and induction cooktops for camping, RVs, and home emergencies.
+Despite its lighter form factor, the Nomad 1800 delivers a rated AC output of 1800 W with a surge capacity of up to 3600 W. It can reliably power high-demand appliances such as rice cookers, electric kettles, car refrigerators, and induction cooktops, meeting the core energy needs of camping, RV travel, and home emergency scenarios.

 Fast Charging: 0–80% in 36 Minutes